DIAGNijmegen/pathology-whole-slide-data/README.md

 -----
 ## Examples & Video Tutorials:
-Please see [notebook examples](https://github.com/DIAGNijmegen/pathology-whole-slide-data/tree/main/notebooks) on how to use this code
+- Please see [notebook examples](https://github.com/DIAGNijmegen/pathology-whole-slide-data/tree/main/notebooks) on how to use this code.

-Please also checkout the [video tutorials](https://github.com/DIAGNijmegen/pathology-whole-slide-data/tree/main/tutorials)
+- Please also checkout the [video tutorials](https://github.com/DIAGNijmegen/pathology-whole-slide-data/tree/main/tutorials).